Happyseaweed/game/README.md

 STILL WORKING ON IT

 Credits:
 HappySeaweed(Me) - Creator/designer of the game
+meguta(A friend) - assistant and co-creator